avijeetpandey/problem-solving/README.md

 ## Data structures and algorithms ( Javascript and Java ) :tada: 😎
-This repo contains my online submissions to various online judges as a part of 21 days challenge , this includes one virtual contest every day and a real one if that happens
+This repo contains my online submissions to various online judges Content

-Content
 - CP using Javascript ( Try if thats possible )
 - Data structures and algorithms